Amex Gold Card

 Also be sure that you are willing to deal with the complexities of using your Membership Rewards points for frequent flyer tickets.
 If you aren't and you don't have the Business or Schwab version of the Platinum Card, Membership Rewards points are only worth 1 cent each and the card's high bonus category reward rates are much less competitive.

-- 4x Membership Rewards points is close to the most valuable reward rate on restaurant purchases.
-The best restaurant reward rate is probably the Citi Prestige's 5x ThankYou points (and because it is a Mastercard it is accepted at more restaurants).
-Other people might prefer the Sapphire Reserve, which offers 3x Ultimate Rewards points that can be easier to use or the the Altitude Go Card which earns 4% cashback.
+- 4x Membership Rewards points is probably the most valuable reward rate on restaurant purchases.
+Other people might prefer the Sapphire Reserve, which offers 3x Ultimate Rewards points that can be easier to use, the Savor / Venture combo for points that can be used with Wyndham as well as frequent flyer tickets, or the Altitude Go Card which earns 4% cashback.
 Best Credit Cards for Restaurant Spending.

 - 4x Membership Rewards points is close to the best possible reward rate on grocery purchases.
 The only card that earns a higher reward rate is the Amex Everyday Preferred Card (assuming you make at least 30 purchases per month), which earn 4.5x Membership Rewards points.
 But even if you have the Everyday Preferred Card, you might still want the Gold Card.
 The bonus rewards on the Everyday Preferred is capped at $6,000 of grocery spending per year.
 The Gold card gives you bonus points on up to $25,000 per year.
 Best Credit Cards for Grocery Spending.